ChenDdon/AGBTcode/README.md

 For the data in the example, the entire process took less than 40 minutes.

+## Note

+(Update: 2021-11) For those interested in pre-trained models **(BT-FPs)**, we provide three recent updates pre-trained models.
+These include those based on Chembl27(1.9 million), PubChem(over 0.1 billion), and ZINC (over 0.6 billion) datasets.
+The source code and models are publicly abailable at https://github.com/WeilabMSU/PretrainModels

 ## License

 All codes released in this study is under the MIT License.